top of page

 Besides, Bayan again abrogated the Imperial Examination and expelled all Han people from the government of Yuan; he also published even severe restrictions on the Han people, which caused more uprisings and intense combats among different ethical groups.

-Till now, endless wars and heavy taxes already brought chaos and disasters to civilians, along with racist policies, leading to more and more fierce rebellions.
+Up to now, endless wars and heavy taxes have already brought chaos and disaster to civilians, compounded by racist policies, leading to increasingly fierce rebellions.

 Mountain Shaped Porcelain Shelf of the Yuan Dynasty to Place Writing Brushes